petli/codplayer/doc/rpi_lcd_ir_board.md

 contrast.

-The IR reciever is handled by the RPi lirc kernel driver, and the button presses are read and forwarded using ZeroMQ by `codlircd`.
+The IR reciever is handled by the RPi lirc kernel driver, and the button presses are read and forwarded using ZeroMQ by `codird`.

-The LCD display and status LED are controlled by `codgpiod`, which recieve button presses and status updates over ZeroMQ.
+The LCD display and status LED are controlled by `codlcd`, which recieve button presses and status updates over ZeroMQ.

 Board layout